The Federal Community Preschools Bush Tucker Living Classroom

 This design adds to local biodiversity and offers many opportunities for the whole community to be involved and learn about caring for our environment, including employment opportunities for the local Indigenous communities.

-The Garden is available for community projects as they arise, such as the building of a sustainable shelter, weaving and field days, and compliments existing community amenities – including ecological restoration work Byron Shire Council has undertaken as part of the Bush Futures Project.
+The Garden is available for community projects as they arise, such as the cultural awareness, weaving and field days, and compliments existing community amenities – including ecological restoration work Byron Shire Council has undertaken as part of the Bush Futures Project.

 The garden has been an inspiration to 100’s of schools and early Educational and care services.